Dublin

 Applications for international protection cannot be lodged if the person refuses to be fingerprinted.
 In case of refusal, the person will remain undocumented.
 The fingerprints are crosschecked in the police’s database for possible Eurodac hits.
 GCR is not aware of any person who refused to be fingerprinted.

 The applicant is not officially informed by the Greek Dublin Unit of the fact that the request has been made, nor on the basis of what evidence.
-It is the asylum seekers solicitor who is following up the procedure and provides feedback on the steps that have been made.
+It is the asylum seekers legal representative who is following up the procedure and provides the applicant with feedback on the steps that have been made.
 Dublin Unit officers contact the applicant directly only if the case has been rejected, in order to request for supplementary documentation, which will be included in the re-examination request.
 In case of a final rejection, no written information is provided to the applicant.
 In practice, the case is internally referred to the regular procedure.
-On the contrary, if the reunification request is accepted, an admissibility decision mentioning that the requested Member State is responsible to examine the asylum application, based on the provisions of the Regulation (EU) 604/2013 is delivered to the applicant.
+On the contrary, if the reunification request is accepted, an inadmissibility decision mentioning that the requested Member State is responsible to examine the asylum application, based on the provisions of the Regulation (EU) 604/2013 is delivered to the applicant.

 A change in statistical practices of the Dublin Unit was noted since 2020, as the publication of monthly statistics of the Unit stopped in March 2020 to be substituted by Monthly Reports issued by the Ministry of Migration and Asylum.[19]
 These Reports include some but not all the data previously provided by the monthly statistics of the Greek Dublin Unit.